Green lending

 Green lending refers to a lending dependent on environmental criteria for the planned use of funds.
 It is part of the wider sustainable investing and aims to reduce the impact on the environment of new lending activities.
+It includes green bonds (debt), green loans (often linked to a specific project) and sustainability-linked loans (typically tied to sustainability performance objectives).

 History

 Starting in 2005 major US banks such as Wells Fargo (July 2005, $1bn over 5 years) and Bank of America (March 2007, $20 bn) started dedicating financing toward sustainable entrepreneurship.
 This usually meant financing the building of environmentally sustainable or friendly buildings or enterprises.
 The green lending initiative appear to have been taken by the lenders as opposed to borrowers.

 In 2018 the Loan Market Association in the UK issued Green Loan Principles to ensure any green loan is used for eligible green projects.
 This includes stating that this must be clearly articulated in the finance documents along with the expected environmental benefits, which must be assessed, quantified, measured and reported by the borrower.
 The list of projects that qualify as green is based on the list that the International Capital Market Association uses to define Green Bonds.